11 Things You Didn't Know You Could Ask For From A Hotel

 It should be noted that some hotels are moving away from single-use plastic toiletry bottles altogether.
 Per Forbes, some of the world's largest hotel brands have already moved away from the travel-sized versions of bath products in lieu of larger ones that can be refilled.
 According to the outlet, some of those companies include Hyatt, Intercontinental Hotels Group, and Marriott Hotels.
 Forbes reported that hotels getting rid of small toiletry bottles will save millions of pounds of plastic each year.

-2. Asking for a specific room
+2. A specific room

 Whether you're looking for an extra special view or can't fall asleep to the sound of elevator noises, sometimes a specific room request is necessary.
 Many hotels will try to honor those requests, but Travel Nite highly suggests making the request by phone or email rather than online.
 The outlet also notes that sometimes those requests come at a slight cost, like a better view being next to a loud room, so prioritize what you want most from your stay.
 Your best bet is to always be courteous to hotel staff and always remember a request is just a request.